python-gitlab/python-gitlab/docs/api-usage.rst

    # Define your own custom user agent for requests
    gl = gitlab.Gitlab('https://gitlab.example.com', user_agent='my-package/1.0.0')

    # make an API request to create the gl.user object.
-This is mandatory if you
+This is not required but may be useful
-   # use the username/password authentication - not required for token authentication,
-   # and will not work with job tokens.
+   # to validate your token authentication.
+Note that this will not work with job tokens.
    gl.auth()

 You can also use configuration files to create ``gitlab.Gitlab`` objects: